Punxsutawney Sports Hall of Fame » Class of 2006

 Jason Grusky

-He is a 1991 graduate of PAHS and was a three-year letterman in football.
-In 1990, Grusky set the single-season rushing record (1,417 yards) and scoring record (22 touchdowns and 4 two-point conversions for 140 points) over a 10-game schedule.
-His career numbers included 2,113 yards rushing and 36 touchdowns.
-On September 25, 1990, he rushed for 233 yards and scored all 34 points (5 touchdowns and two 2-pt. conversions) in a 34-12 victory at Clearfield.
-Grusky was also a three-year letterman in track and field.
-He was the first Punxsy male athlete to win the James Manners Award for finishing first in the shot-put, discus, and 400-meter relay at the 1991 District IX track meet, and his career-best shot-put throw of 55 feet 6 inches ranks as one of the longest throws in school history.
+He is a 1991 graduate of PAHS and in 1990, Grusky set the single-season rushing record (1,417 yards on 191 carries) and scoring record (22 touchdowns and 4 two-point conversions for 140 points) over a 10-game schedule.
+On 9/25/90, he rushed for 233 yards and scored all 34 points (5 touchdowns and two 2-pt. conversions) in a 34-12 victory at previously unbeaten Clearfield.
+Grusky was also a track and field standout.
+He was the first Punxsy male athlete to win the James Manners Award for finishing first in the shotput, discus, and 400-meter relay at the 1991 District IX track meet.
+His career-best shotput throw of 55 feet 6 inches ranks as the 3rd longest throws in school history.
 A 1995 graduate of Carnegie Mellon University, Grusky was a four-year letterman in football and track and field with CMU.
 He finished his college career as CMU’s second all-time leading rusher and held the school’s indoor and outdoor shot-put records.

 Dana Harrold